-The ADVANCE @ CSU team will use the funding for new support positions in the Inclusive Excellence and Equal Opportunity offices, as well as funding for faculty member and departmental leaders to support equity university-wide.
+The ADVANCE @ CSU Team will use NSF grant funding for new support positions in the Inclusive Excellence and Equal Opportunity offices, as well as funding for faculty member and departmental leaders to support equity universitywide.

-- Faculty and Leadership to Enact Change in their own Spheres of Influence
+4. Faculty and leadership to enact change in their own spheres of influence